 Furthermore for many countries the types of transactions targeted for disclosure will not generally be the types of transactions that will give rise to criminal liabilities.
-Mandatory disclosure regimes are intended to obtain early information about aggressive (or potentially abusive) tax planning which often takes advantage of loopholes in the law or of applying legal provisions, for purposes for which they were not intended.
-Compared to tax avoidance, tax fraud (or tax evasion) has different object and scope.
-Basically tax fraud can be generally defined as the direct violation of tax law and concealing the true state of taxpayer's affair in order to reduce tax liability, which may be liable to criminal charge.
-The cases of illegal tax fraud vary among countries but the general examples of tax fraud are false exemption or deductions, unreported income, organised failure to withhold, etc.
+Mandatory disclosure regimes are intended to obtain early information about aggressive (or potentially abusive) tax planning which often takes advantage of loopholes in the law or uses legal provisions for purposes for which they were not intended.
+Compared to tax avoidance, tax fraud (or tax evasion) has a different object and scope.
+Tax fraud involves the direct violation of tax law and may feature the deliberate concealment of the true state of a taxpayer's affairs in order to reduce tax liability.
+The cases of illegal tax fraud vary among countries but examples include false claims to exemption or deductions, unreported income, organised failure to withhold taxes, etc. which may result in a criminal charge.